oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

     ![Start Extract](./images/01-08-start-extract.png " ")

 ## Task 2: Add a West Oracle GoldenGate user
-The User is being created to connect to the Path Connection that will be created in Task 3.
-The User and Path Connection is needed to create the Distribution Path in Step 4.
+The User performs operational actions required to create and run the Distribution Path.
+Operational actions include creating, starting, and stopping resources.

 1. Switch to the **West** Microservices WebUI.